1Password/scim-examples/kubernetes/README.md

 Replace `scim.example.com` with the fully qualified domain name of the DNS record before running this command.
 Your SCIM bridge will restart, request a TLS certificate from Let's Encrypt, and automatically renew the certificate on your behalf.

-## Step 5: Test your SCIM Bridge
+## Step 5: Test your SCIM bridge

-Use your SCIM Bridge URL to test the connection and view status information.
+Use your SCIM bridge URL to test the connection and view status information.
 For example:

 ```sh
 curl --silent --show-error --request GET --header "Accept: application/json" \